Upcoming events at the Trumbull libraries | Trumbull Times

 Children’s Events

-Pre-school University for 4’s and 5’s — Tuesday, Jan.
-24, 11 a.m.-12:15 p.m.
-Pre-schoolers will practice the skills needed for kindergarten all while having fun with this new storytime format.
+Preschool University for 4’s and 5’s — Tuesday, Jan.
+31, 11 a.m.-12:15 p.m.
+Preschoolers will practice the skills needed for kindergarten all while having fun with this new story time format.
 Register.
 Child or caregiver Trumbull resident.

-Homework help — Wednesday, Jan.
-25, 4-5 p.m.
-Trumbull resident Merrianne Cippola, a certified teacher with more than 15 years of experience, will be available for homework help today.
+Homework Help — Wednesday, Feb.
+1, 4-5 p.m.
+Trumbull resident Merrianne Cippola, a certified teacher with over 15 years of experience, will be available for homework help.
 Trumbull elementary-aged children are welcome.
 Drop in.

 Fairchild Nichols Branch

-Ukulele for Beginners — Grade 5-adult.
-Saturday, Jan.
-21, noon-1 p.m., or Wednesday, Jan.
-25, 6-7 p.m.
-Have you ever wanted to learn to play the ukulele?
-It’s easier than you think.
-Learn the basics in one hour.
-Register if you do not own a ukulele.
-Walk-in if you have your own.

-Caterpillars Storytime — Birth to 12 months.
+Caterpillars storytime — Birth to 12 months.
 Monday, Jan.
-23, 10:15-10:45 a.m.
+30, 10:15-10:45 a.m.
 Join us for a fun morning storytime where we will enjoy gentle songs, stories, puppets, and more.
 Drop in.

-Butterflies Storytime — Ages 1-2 years.
+Butterflies storytime — Ages 1-2 years.
 Monday, Jan.
-23, 11-11:30 a.m.
+30, 11-11:30 a.m.
 Children will enjoy this fun morning storytime with music and puppets.
 Drop in.

-Parent/Child Book Group — Parents and grades 4-6.
-Monday, Jan.
-23, 4:30-5:30 p.m.
-Read books together and connect with your child.
-January’s book is Roller Girl, by Victoria Jamieson, a heartwarming graphic novel about friendship and surviving junior high.
-Discussion and snack.
-Register once as a pair; First six pairs get copy in Children’s.
-Details online.

 Check out our website at trumbullct-library.org, to see details on upcoming events from the home page, and register online.